 Charles Ogletree, Jr. Professor of Law, Harvard Law School

 In this lecture, Professor Guy-Uriel Charles explains how recent U.S. Supreme Court decisions have weakened the Voting Rights Act and undermined its race-based model for protecting voting rights, exploring what the implications are for the future of voting rights in today’s politically polarized and racially stratified society, where many states are considering changes to voting rules.
+Professor Charles’s lecture also was part of the 2021-2022 Lecture Series on Race and Regulation.

-Professor of Practice and Distinguished Scholar in Residence, New York University School of Law
+Professor of Practice and Distinguished Scholar in Residence, New York University School of Law; Former Administrator, U.S. Office of Information and Regulatory Affairs

-Every day, regulations affect our lives—helping to keep roads safe, water clean, electricity running and so much more.
+Every day, regulations affect our lives—helping to keep roads safe, water clean, electricity running, and so much more.
 In this lecture, Sally Katzen reflects on how these regulatory benefits are too often “hidden in plain sight.”
 Many people not only fail to recognize these benefits, but they disparage the very idea of regulation as costly, bothersome, and damaging to their economic interests.
-Professor Katzen, who served in the Clinton Administration as administrator of the Office of Information and Regulatory Affairs, and then as deputy assistant to the president for economic policy and deputy director of the National Economic Council, offers insights about why this neglect occurs, discusses its consequences, and explains what all of us can do to make regulation and regulatory benefits less hidden.
+Professor Katzen, who served in the Clinton Administration as administrator of the Office of Information and Regulatory Affairs, and then as deputy assistant to the president for economic policy and deputy director of the National Economic Council, suggests why this neglect occurs, discusses its consequences, and explains what all of us can do to make regulation and regulatory benefits less hidden.

 Former Administrator, U.S. Environmental Protection Agency